Last updated: April 2026

 Post-antibiotic microbiome recovery

-One counterintuitive finding worth noting: a study published in Cell (Suez et al., 2018) found that taking standard probiotic supplements immediately after antibiotics actually delayed microbiome recovery compared to no supplementation.
-However, S. boulardii was not included in that study’s probiotic regimen — the finding applied to bacterial probiotics, not yeast-based ones.
+A 2018 study in Cell (Suez et al.) found that taking standard bacterial probiotic supplements immediately after antibiotics actually delayed microbiome recovery compared with no supplementation.
+That finding applied to bacterial probiotics only; S. boulardii was not tested in that study.

 Dosage and How to Take It